 This means the closer the sound waves are the higher the pitch of the note.
 Alternatively, the further apart the sound waves are, the lower the pitch of the note.

-The frequency of a note is measured in Hertz (Hz).
-What this really means is the number of completed sound waves per second that occur when a note is played.
+The frequency of a note is measured in Hertz (Hz), the number of completed sound waves per second that occurs when a note is played.

 Middle C on a keyboard has a frequency of 262Hz.
 This means 262 sound waves are completed per second when middle C is played.